 90,000 BP: Greening of the Sahara with lower sea levels may have allowed humans to migrate out of Africa successfully for the first time via the strait across the Persian Gulf to Aden (BBC 2 10/5/09).
 Genetics traces all present day races to this group.

 120,000 BP: Climate in UK warmer than today - by about one degree Celsius.
 Hippos in Britain (excavated from foundations of buildings on Trafalgar Square - Stringer, p.110).
 Ice Ages followed.
-(Hot & Cold Night, BBC2, 30/8/99.)
+(Hot and Cold Night, BBC2, 30/8/99.)
 Camp Century core shows Ice Age begins in Greenland.
 Then see 75,000 BP.
 First ceremonial burials

 115,000 BP: Start of last Ice Age (Fuerbacher).
 Atlantic Ocean conveyor reversed

 110,000 BP: "Sudden" (over less than 400 yrs?) shift to colder climate globally.
 Desertification as moisture taken out of water cycle and frozen in growing ice caps/glaciers.
-Forests to grass, etc. (Singer & Avory p.xiv).
+Forests to grass, etc. (Singer and Avory p.xiv).

 60,000 BP: Believed ‘modern’ humans settled in Asia (from Africa), eventually displacing Homo erectus.